A Geometric Unification of Concept Learning with Concept Cones: Introduction

-In this work, \begin{itemize} \item we show that both approaches can be viewed as two forms of dictionary learning: each decomposes activations into concept vectors and corresponding codes, but under different constraints—supervision versus sparsity.
-This shared view defines an \emph{operational bridge} between them, where the CBM dictionary provides a reference for evaluating the concepts discovered by SAEs. \item we propose a set of quantitative metrics to measure this relationship, assessing how much the SAE’s learned concepts overlap with those of a CBM.
+\textbf{Contributions.} In this work: \begin{itemize} \item We show that CBMs and SAEs can be understood within a common framework of dictionary learning and concept cones, providing a principled way to compare supervised and unsupervised concept representations.

+\item We introduce a set of complementary metrics: coverage, sparsity, geometric alignment, activation alignment, and regression predictability, and provide theoretical results clarifying what each metric measures and why none of them is sufficient on its own.

+\item We formalize the idea of \emph{partial alignment}: a good SAE is not one that matches all CBM concepts, but one where a sparse subset of atoms recovers meaningful concepts while allowing additional structure to emerge.

+\item We demonstrate empirically that this framework provides actionable guidance for SAE design.
 Through extensive benchmarks, we analyze how key factors such as sparsity, dictionary size, and expansion ratio influence this alignment.
 Our results reveal a “sweet spot” of parsimony where SAEs best capture CBM-like representations.

-\item We put this framework into practice, showing that it yields actionable insights into how inductive biases shape interpretability.
-The CBM dictionary can inform the design and evaluation of SAEs, guiding the selection of key hyperparameters such as dictionary size, sparsity level \(k\), and expansion factor, and offering a measurable signal of desirable concept emergence.
-Conversely, SAEs can reveal which concept structures emerge spontaneously under minimal assumptions, highlighting the inductive biases that favor the discovery of meaningful representations. \end{itemize}

-By linking supervision and sparsity within a unified geometric and statistical framework, this work establishes common ground between two interpretability communities.
-CBMs contribute \textit{guidance} (anchoring interpretability in human-aligned structure) while SAEs contribute \textit{scalability}, extending it to large, unlabeled models.
-Their synthesis imply that supervision can guide discovery, and discovery can refine supervision, advancing a unified, operational science of interpretable representation learning.